starwit-trainings/java-basics/05-advanced-java-concepts/Readme.md

 #### Tasks
 * run example and try various values for assertions
 * use assertEquals for testSorting - why is this better?
+* Copy CSV files from [chapter 04](../04-ood/football/) into this project.
+Create short extracts from every file and create a unit test, that tries to parse those extracts.
+Load files as [classpath resources](https://www.geeksforgeeks.org/loading-resources-from-classpath-in-java-with-example/).

 ### Property Files
 This example shows you, how to use property files in Java.
 They are very helpful, to configure Java applications.
 Execute the following commands: